srivatsankrishnan/oss-arch-gym/docs/source/Vizier_Installation.md

 # Install Vizier

-You can run the following script in the arch-gym environment to install vizier :
+Activate the arch-gym conda environment, then in the repository root run the following script to install vizier :

 ```
 ./install_sim viz